Luminous solar neutrinos I: Dipole portals: Effective composition of the Earth

 \section{Effective composition of the Earth}

 Our choice of parameters for the uniform-density model of the Earth was driven by conservative considerations.
 First, the core of the Earth will always yield a higher-rate of $\nu\rightarrow N$ production than an equivalent volume filled with mantle, and so treating the core as if it were made of mantle will \emph{always} underestimate the rate of $N$ production.
-The average density of Earth is roughly 5.5 g/cm$^3$; we conservatively use $\overline{\rho}=4$ g/cm$^3$ in setting our limits since the parts of the earth have a lower density.
+The average density of Earth is roughly 5.5 g/cm$^3$; we conservatively use $\overline{\rho}=4$ g/cm$^3$ in setting our limits since for certain regions of parameter space we consider only that outer mantle contributes significantly to upscattering.

+For shorter decay lengths probed by SK (namely $\lambda \lesssim 1$ km) one may worry that $\overline{\rho}=4$ g/cm$^3$ is not a conservative choice since the crust has a slightly lower density of roughly $2.7$ g/cm$^3$.
+This concern turns out to be unwarranted, however, because in this limit both the crust beneath and above the experiment (i.e\ the overburden) would contribute to scattering roughly doubling the signal over the ``night only'' estimates presented here.
+We therefore conclude that $\overline{\rho}=4$ g/cm$^3$ is indeed conservative over the full range of parameter space we consider.

 The elemental composition of the Earth is given in Table 3.\ of \cite{WORKMAN200553} and we use the DMM column, which gives the mass percentage by molecular compound.
 We are ultimately interested in

 where the bracketed sum is adding up $Z^2$ within the atoms of each molecular compound.
 This can be re-expressed in terms of the mantle density via